 In addition to the statutory deposit, each bank in Saudi Arabia is also required to maintain a liquid reserve of at least 20 per cent. of its total deposit liabilities.
-The liquid reserve must comprise cash, gold or assets, which can be converted into cash within a period not exceeding 30 days as well as SAMA Bills and Government bonds, in order to comply with the requirements of the Banking Control Law.
+The liquid reserve must comprise cash, gold or assets, which can be converted into cash within a period not exceeding 30 days in order to comply with the requirements of the Banking Control Law.